Sony group offers EU concessions for EMI unit buy

 It will also cite the growing presence of online music distributors such as Apple, Amazon and Spotify.

-Impala, a trade organization representing Europe's independent music companies, has called on the commission to block the deal, saying it would give Sony excessive power and would result in an overly concentrated market.
+Impala, a trade organisation representing Europe's independent music companies, has called on the commission to block the deal, saying it would give Sony excessive power and would result in an overly concentrated market.

 Last Friday, the EU watchdog opened an in-depth investigation into Universal's bid to buy EMI's recorded music business, citing concerns about the combined group's potential high market share and increased market power.